toshokan/frontier/README.md

 ## License

-This application is licened under the MIT license.
+This application is licensed under the MIT license.